 The current study has identified two additional barriers that are limiting university students in Vietnam from pursuing entrepreneurship.
 The first is a lack of support network, which can make it difficult for students to navigate the entrepreneurial journey.
 Many of the respondents expressed a concern that they lacked access to mentorship, guidance, and networking opportunities that could help them develop their ideas and overcome the challenges of starting a business.
 This finding underscores the importance of building strong support networks for young entrepreneurs, including mentorship programs, networking events, and other resources that can help them connect with other entrepreneurs and gain valuable insights and advice25.
 The second barrier identified by the respondents is the challenge of balancing work and study commitments.
 Many university students surveyed are juggling demanding academic schedules with part-time jobs or other work commitments, which can make it difficult to find the time and energy to pursue entrepreneurial ventures.
 This finding highlights the need for greater flexibility and support for young entrepreneurs26, including access to resources such as co-working spaces, funding opportunities, and other resources that can help them balance their work and study commitments while pursuing their entrepreneurial ambitions.
 Taken together, these findings underscore the complex challenges facing young university students who are considering entrepreneurship.
 By addressing these barriers and providing targeted support and resources, policymakers and other stakeholders can help to create a more supportive environment for entrepreneurship and unlock the potential of young people to drive economic growth and innovation.

 The current study also has identified several additional barriers that are limiting university students surveyed from pursuing entrepreneurship, including fear of failure and risk association.
 While these barriers have been previously identified in studies18,20, the current study found that they were not as commonly cited as other barriers such as lack of experience, financial constraints, and limited support networks.
 This suggests that while fear of failure and risk association can be significant barriers for some students, they may not be the primary concerns for many young entrepreneurs.
 These findings highlight the importance of taking a nuanced approach to understanding the barriers that are limiting entrepreneurial activity among university students.
-By recognizing the unique challenges faced by young entrepreneurs, policymakers and other stakeholders can develop targeted interventions and resources that address the most pressing concerns and help to unlock the potential of this important demographic group.
+By recognizing the unique challenges faced by young entrepreneurs, policymakers and other stakeholders can develop targeted interventions and resources that address the most pressing concerns and help unlock the potential of this important demographic group.
 By addressing these barriers and providing greater support and resources for young entrepreneurs, we can create a more vibrant and dynamic entrepreneurial ecosystem that drives economic growth and innovation for years to come.

 Table 2.
 Research findings on Quy Nhon university students’ barriers for entrepreneurship